HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 ### How long did this take?

-- Project spanned Aug 2019 - Dec 2019
+- Project spanned 5 months: Aug to Dec 2019
-- Initial release to Android users in February 2020.
+- Beta release to Android users in February 2020.
 - Release to all users Android + iOS March 2020.

 ### What problems were we hoping to solve?

-We had two working native mobile applications, but lacked feature parity for Android and iOS users.

-Android and iOS development took place at different paces, with varying quality and cost.
+We are too small to have dedicated native iOS and Android apps.
 Maintaining redundancy across two mobile teams would have required us to maintain four to six developers rather than as few as two to three in a cross platform environment.

+The organizational complexity of maintaining iOS and Android teams created inefficiencies from engineering all the way up to marketing.
+We hypothesized that having a single team and product would reduce organizational complexity, allowing us to move faster and have a more unified product experience.

+Finally, our legacy native apps had accumulated years of technical debt; we were ready for a full rewrite.

 _Our key objectives were..._

-- feature parity on both platforms.
-- a unified mobile team with higher quality peer reviews.
-- increased velocity and reduced cost per feature.
-- higher quality software.
+- to have one product rather than two (feature parity).
+- to simplify product communication within the team and externally.
+- to unify the mobile team.
+- to reduce the cost and time of each feature we ship.
-- scalability and redundancy of our mobile team.
+- to improve the scalability and redundancy within our mobile team.
+- to increase the overall software quality of the product.

 This finally seemed possible as the cross-platform mobile space dramatically matured over the last two years: there were two great options to choose from, _Flutter_ and _React Native_.